-This scenic wildlife viewing area is a premier birding destination from May through September
+This scenic wildlife viewing area is a premier birding destination near Anchorage from May through September.

-The Anchorage Coastal Wildlife Refuge stretches 16 miles between Point Woronzof and Potter Creek and its extensive tidal flats, marsh communities and alder-bog forest are home to the greatest variety of birds.
-More than 130 bird species have been sighted in this area.
-With its nearly panoramic view of Turnagain arm and surrounding spruce, cottonwoods and alders, this refuge offers one of the most accessible and scenic wildlife viewing areas.
+The Anchorage Coastal Wildlife Refuge stretches 16 miles between Point Woronzof and Potter Creek.
+Its extensive tidal flats, marsh, and alder-bog forest are home to more than 130 species of resident and migratory birds.
+With its raised boardwalk at Potter Marsh and panoramic views of the Turnagain Arm, Chugach Mountains, and surrounding spruce, cottonwoods, and alders, this refuge is one of the most accessible and scenic wildlife viewing areas in Southcentral Alaska.

-Today Potter Marsh is the premier destination for birders in Anchorage.
+Potter Marsh is the premier destination for birders in Anchorage.
 Large concentrations of birds can be seen during the spring migration from late April through mid-May when waterfowl stop on their way to breeding grounds farther north, and again in late July and August when shorebirds begin to flock up in preparation for their migration to southern wintering grounds.
-A diversity of birds also nest in the marsh and provide entertainment all summer long, in particular 15-20 pairs of lesser Canada geese and their large broods of goslings.
+A diversity of birds also nest in the marsh and provide entertainment all summer long, in particular Canada geese and trumpeter swans with their downy broods of goslings.

 The boardwalk at Potters Marsh also offers a front row seat for watching salmon runs May through August.
-At the it’s midpoint, Rabbit Creek flows underneath and provides a good spot to see spawning chinook, coho, and humpback salmon schooling in the water.
+At the boartwalk's midpoint, Rabbit Creek flows underneath and provides a good spot to see spawning chinook, coho, and pink salmon.

-Potter Marsh is reached at Mile 117 of the New Seward Highway.
-From the Potter Marsh parking lot, visitors are treated to a stunning view of Turnagain Arm.
-A wooden boardwalk winds 1,550 feet from the parking area through the marsh and across watery openings and sedges for closer views of this ideal bird habitat.
+Potter Marsh is reached at Mile 117 of the Seward Highway just south of Anchorage.
+From the Potter Marsh parking lot, visitors are treated to a stunning view of Turnagain Arm and access to the raised boardwalk.
+Additional parking areas along the marsh are available just south of the Potter Marsh parking area on the Seward Highway.

 Explore more things to do in Anchorage.